 The respect Pierre earned from the women plus his new source of income allowed Pilar to become semiretired and eventually take over the brothel as the madam.

-By the time Pierre was thirteen, he was a master at fighting and self-defense.
+By the time Pierre was thirteen, he had mastered fighting and self-defense.
 He took a few licks and nicks over the years, but, eventually, it got to the point that he would always come out unscathed.
-If a customer pulled a knife on Pierre, that customer would quickly find that he was no longer in possession of his knife and that it was at his throat.
+If a customer pulled a knife on Pierre, that customer would quickly find himself no longer in possession of the said knife and that it was at his throat.
 If he pulled out a gun, he’d find himself looking down the wrong end of the barrel, if Pierre hadn’t knocked him unconscious with it.
 In time, the rumors that the women of this particular whorehouse were protected by the biggest, meanest son-of-a-bitch alive had spread, and no man who frequented the whorehouse dared to raise a hand to a whore or even think of not paying.

 Peace in the brothel left Pierre with no purpose.
 Over time, his mother could see the fire in his soul start to extinguish.
 “It’s time for you to go, amor!”